hartwigmedical/actin/algo/README.md

 CURRENTLY_GETS_NAME_X_MEDICATION | Medication > name like %X%
 CURRENTLY_GETS_CATEGORY_X_MEDICATION | Medication > categories like "X"
 CURRENTLY_GETS_ANTICOAGULANT_MEDICATION | Medication > categories contains type of "Anticoagulants" or "Vitamin K antagonists" and status is active
-CURRENTLY_GETS_AZOLE_MEDICATION | Medication > categories contains type of "Triazoles" or "Imidazoles, cutaneuous" or "Imidazoles, other" and status is active
+CURRENTLY_GETS_AZOLE_MEDICATION | Medication > categories contains type of "Triazoles" or "Imidazoles, cutaneous" or "Imidazoles, other" and status is active
 CURRENTLY_GETS_BONE_RESORPTIVE_MEDICATION | Medication > categories contains type of "Bisphosphonates" or "Calcium regulatory medication" and status is active
 CURRENTLY_GETS_CORTICOSTEROID_MEDICATION | Medication > categories contains type of "Corticosteroids" and status is active CURRENTLY_GETS_COUMADIN_DERIVATIVE_MEDICATION | Medication > categories contains type of "Vitamin K Antagonists" and status is active